Hyman Bloom:

 The whole problem of art teaching is involved in Zimmerman's experiment and a solution of the problem will be not only interesting but may be far reaching in its consequences.

-Another resource on Zimmerman’s method is the journal of her studies with Zimmerman kept by Rosamund Pickhard 3 covering the period between October, 1936 and May, 1938.
-Also, raw footage from the Bloom documentary “The Beauty of All Things” includes a 35 minute segment by Nina Bohlen showing her progress through the Zimmerman method while a student of Bloom.4
+Another resource on Zimmerman’s method is the journal of her studies with Zimmerman kept by Rosamund Pickhard 3 as well as an excellent video of Nina Bohlen explaining the Zimmerman method as taught by Bloom.

 The method evolved by Zimmerman was based on a series of physical rhythms: the hand, following its natural movements, rhythmically traced with a hard pencil on paper what looked to be a giant spider's web.
 From this the imagination took over to perceive in the linear patterns, figures and landscapes, the subject which the pupil was to develop.
 As the hand became more controlled and proficient, the imagination, with the aid of observation and memory, formed more specific concepts until the maze of lines disappeared into the total idea.
 And a picture was produced.
 At that period, the drawings of these students were very much alike.
 But in a very short time, an amazing development could be seen in each one.
 The differentiations that occurred were those of touch and, increasingly, as the imagination took hold, of personality.

-By 1929/30 Hyman had become more intently focused on the human figure.
-Wrestling and boxing scenes came to dominate his subject matter.
-The Fogg Museum at Harvard holds a good number of these early Bloom drawings, many having been donated by Denman Ross.
+By 1929–30, Bloom had become more intensely focused on the human figure.
+Wrestling and boxing scenes began to dominate his subject matter.
+A significant group of these early drawings is now housed at Harvard University’s Fogg Museum, many of them donated by Denman Ross.

 In 1961, Art in America featured Bloom in the first of a series of “portraits” of contemporary artists.
 In his article, Art in America editor Brian O’Doherty wrote: